qmonnet/rbpf/README.md

 * `struct EbpfVmMbuffer` mimics the kernel.
-When the program is run, the address provided to its first eBPF register will be the address of a metadata buffer provided by the user, and that is expected to contains pointers to the start and the end of the packet data memory area.
+When the program is run, the address provided to its first eBPF register will be the address of a metadata buffer provided by the user, and that is expected to contain pointers to the start and the end of the packet data memory area.

 * `struct EbpfVmFixedMbuff` has one purpose: enabling the execution of programs